you-just-want-attention/all-about-mnist/README.md

 # All about mnist

-A Tensorflow and pytorch implementation of
+A Tensorflow and pytorch implementation of</br>
-	(1) the image captioning(image to text) model described in these paper
+(1) The computer vision(image captioning) paper which is used in this project
-		- 1.
+- blah blah
-	(2) the text recognition model described in these paper
+(2) Language modeling paper which is applied in these project
-		- 1.
+- blah blah

-### 강상재, 김지원

 ## Contents